Smoothness of compact horizons: Introduction

-In proving Tipler's theorem, one works with a compact Cauchy horizon, and the question arises of which regularity a Cauchy horizon has.
-It was shown in \cite{ChruscielGalloway98} that Cauchy horizons are not necessarily smooth.
-In \cite[Section IV]{BeemKrolak98} it was shown that a compact ''almost everywhere $C^2$'' horizon satisfying the null energy condition is everywhere $C^1$.
-In \cite[Section 4]{BudzynskiKondrackiKrolak01} it was asked whether \emph{compact} Cauchy horizons are always smooth.
-This question was answered in the negative in \cite{BudzynskiKondrackiKrolak03}, where it was also suggested that an energy condition might be sufficient for making compact horizons smooth.
+In proving Tipler's theorem, one works with a compact Cauchy horizon, and the question arises which regularity a Cauchy horizon has.
+It was shown by Chru\'sciel and Galloway in \cite{ChruscielGalloway98} that Cauchy horizons can be far from smooth.
+In \cite[Section~IV]{BeemKrolak98} Beem and Kr\'olak proved that a compact ''almost everywhere $C^2$'' horizon satisfying the null energy condition is everywhere $C^1$.
+In \cite[Section~4]{BudzynskiKondrackiKrolak01} by Budzy\'nski, Kondracki, and Kr\'olak it was asked whether \emph{compact} Cauchy horizons are always smooth.
+This question was answered in the negative in \cite{BudzynskiKondrackiKrolak03} by the same authors, where it was also suggested that an energy condition might be sufficient to conclude that a compact Cauchy horizon is smooth.